• ENGLISH 9 HONORS

 JOURNALISM

-*This is a dual credit class in conjuction with Stockton University.
+*This is a dual credit class in conjunction with Stockton University.

 In Journalism, students are introduced to the concept of news and how to cover it.
 The goal of this course is to introduce students to basic reporting experiences including, but not limited to, interviewing, researching and writing news, features, opinions and editorials, sports and even try their hand at photo journalism.
 Students will be assigned stories that run the spectrum of the journalistic form with variable deadlines.
 They will also generate and develop their own story ideas with the ultimate goal of getting them approved and published.
 Additionally, students will be introduced to page make-up, layout, headline writing, advanced interviewing and layout terminology.
 This is a workshop course whose main function is to produce student-reported news.
 This course reinforces the technical knowledge and basic journalism skills.
 Students will hold such positions as editor-in-chief, managing editor, etc.